Hulivana: Geography

 The nearest cities are Mandya, Maddur, Shrirangapattana and Malavalli.

 Demographics

 The population is 5000+.
 The female population is 50.0%.
 The literacy rate is 61.7% and the female literacy rate is 23.8%.

 The Scheduled Tribes population is 1.0%, the Scheduled Caste population is 19.8%.
 The working population is 47.6.
 The 0 -6 population is 346, with 48.6% girls.

 Politics

-JD(S) and INC are the major political parties in this area.
+JD(S) is the major political party in this area.

 Transport

 Rail

 Mandya railway station and Hanakere railway stations are the nearest to Hulivana.

 Road

 Mandya is connected by road State High Way 84.

 Education

-The college near Hulivana is S.k.e.s Samyukta Padavi Purva College.
+The college near Hulivana is S.K.E.S.
+Samyukta Padavi Purva College.